 top of page

-Wrabness could become home to new eco friendly 'green crematorium'
+Wrabness could become home to new eco friendly 'green alternative to cremation'

-Situated at Oakfield burial ground in Ash Street - to the south of the already-approved chapel of rest building and ceremony hall.
+Tendring Council have given full permission for a new eco-friendly crematorium in Wrabness.
+It will be situated at Oakfield burial ground in Ash Street - and will sit to the south of the already-approved chapel of rest building and ceremony hall.

 For the full story read the article in The Harwich and Manningtree Standard here